xyzshantaram/cyblog/doc/INSTALL.md

 `${home}/.local/share`, `${home}/Library/Application Support`, or
 `%APPDATA%`, depending on your platform.
-This location can be changed/overriden by setting the `CYBLOG_DATA_DIR` environment variable, and Cyblog also falls back to it if you're on an operating system other than Windows, macOS, or Linux.
+This location can be changed/overriden by setting the `CYBLOG_DATA_DIR` environment variable to the absolute path of the directory you want Cyblog to put its files inside, and Cyblog also falls back to it if you're on an operating system other than Windows, macOS, or Linux.

 Note that you'll need to set this environment variable every time you run Cyblog.